 - King Ko Inn (Closed in 2016) at (907) 246-3377 or (907) 562-0648

-*Be sure to declare that you are an EPIC client when making reservations at Alex Hotel & Suites or Antlers Inn, as you should receive a reduced rate.
+*Be sure to declare that you are an EPIC client when making phone reservations at Lakeshore Inn & Suites, Alex Hotel & Suites or Antlers Inn, as you should receive a reduced rate.
+Email us to receive a discount code if you book Antlers Inn online.

 SEE OUR BLOG FOR THE FOLLOWING: